-The Piranha designs incorporate shaped hull plates to optimise against blast, spacing in the add-on armour and surface coatings to minimise the thermal and radar signatures.
+The PIRANHA designs incorporate shaped hull plates to optimise against blast, spacing in the add-on armour and surface coatings to minimise the thermal and radar signatures.

 The modular armour system provides protection against rocket-propelled grenades (RPGs), 14.5mm armour-piercing rounds through 360° and 30mm armour piercing rounds across the 30° frontal arc.
 The hull provides protection against 8kg anti-tank mines.

-Development work has been carried out for the integration of a hard-kill defensive aids suite (HK DAS) and protection against improvised explosive devices (IEDs) on Piranha V.
+Development work has been carried out for the integration of a hard-kill defensive aids suite (HK DAS) and protection against improvised explosive devices (IEDs) on PIRANHA V.

 Command and control

-The Piranha V and its predecessor the Piranha Evolution are fitted with the Bowman secure tactical digital communications system.
+The PIRANHA V and its predecessor, the PIRANHA Evolution, are fitted with the Bowman secure tactical digital communications system.
 The voice and data communications system does not require encoding and decoding.
 A global positioning system processor is integrated into each Bowman radio that updates all the other radios on the network.
-The system provides fast secure tactical digital communications and enhanced situational awareness with automatic location and navigation reporting.
+The system provides fast, secure, tactical digital communications and enhanced situational awareness with automatic location and navigation reporting.

-The vehicle is powered by an MTU 6V199 TE20 diesel engine, rated at 550hp, with a ZF 7HP 902 seven-speed electronically controlled automatic transmission.
+The vehicle is powered by an MTU 6V199 TE20 diesel engine, rated at 550hp, with a ZF 7HP 902, seven-speed, electronically controlled automatic transmission.
 The vehicle meets European emissions standards.

 During the MoD’s trials at Bovington in 2007, the power pack was removed, reinstalled and running in less than an hour in an ease-of-maintenance assessment.
-The Piranha engine can be test run off the platform before refit.
+The PIRANHA engine can be test run off the platform before refit.

-The Piranha V has improved mobility compared to earlier variant Piranha vehicles.
+The vehicle features a hydropneumatics suspension, all-wheel drive, and a four-axle steering for improved mobility compared to earlier variants of the PIRANHA family.
 A smaller turning radius greatly contributes to mobility where there is restricted room to operate, such as in narrow streets in urban environments, in wooded areas or in narrow wadis.